UV-1999/uv-1999.github.io/notes/physics/classical.md

 1. If the laws don't depend on time then we get conservation of energy.
 2. If the laws don't depend on a particular coordiante (often called the symmetric or cyclic coordinate) then we get conservation of momentum corresponding to that coordinate.
 3. If the laws don't depend on a momentum then we get uniform motion along the corresponding coordinate.

+## Classical Mechanics in Hamiltonian Formulation

+In the Hamiltonian formulation of classical mechanics, all the physical knowledge about the system is encoded in this Hamiltonian functional.

 ***